-The FY16 financial plan continued to focus on maintaining momentum in core operating results, funding strategic capital projects by philanthropy, and achieving desired undergraduate enrollment.
-The results were a \$106 million or 10.3% operating margin (GAAP basis), another record year in attainment of \$174 million in new gifts and pledges, and undergraduate enrollment that contributed to a net tuition revenue increase of \$22 million.
+The university's FY17 financial plan continued to focus on maintaining momentum in core operating results, strengthening the balance sheet, and generating new funding for strategic capital projects by philanthropy.
+The results were a \$64 million or 6.3% operating margin on a Generally Accepted Accounting Principles (GAAP) basis; an increase in total net assets of \$208 million; and another record setting year in attainment with \$181 million in new gifts and pledges.

-Following are additional comments related to the University's operations and financial results, with Selected Financial Data shown on page 7.
+Following are additional comments related to the university's operations and financial results, with Selected Financial Data shown on page 7.

-FY16 FINANCIAL HIGHLIGHTS
+FY17 FINANCIAL HIGHLIGHTS